shreyanaadhikari/EDA-AI-LAB3/README.md

-# EDA-AI-LAB3
+# EDA
-We were given to perform EDA for a dataset in our AI Lab Task.
+We were given to perform EDA for a dataset.
 This is my final LAB report for which I have performed EDA on a particular dataset.

 📊 Overview

-Exploratory Data Analysis (EDA) performed on the IMDB Movie Dataset as part of Lab 3.
+Exploratory Data Analysis (EDA) performed on the IMDB Movie Dataset.
 The goal: understand the dataset's structure, assess data quality, and uncover patterns and relationships between movie attributes like rating, votes, revenue, and runtime — before any modeling is attempted.

 📁 Dataset